-This tends to be things like promotional video interactions, clicks to product images, slider views, etc. Anything you want to track and make decisions off of can be included here.
-If you want to learn more about event tracking, here’s a super comprehensive guide.
+This tends to be things like promotional video interactions, clicks to product images, slider views, etc. Anything you want to track and make a decision tree off of can be included here.
+If you want to learn more about event tracking, here’s a super-comprehensive guide.
 As an example, on my personal blog I track scroll depth as an event:

 Google Analytics’ ecommerce features is where things get interesting.
 There are two types of ecommerce implementations in Google Analytics:

 - Standard ecommerce reports, where you can get the basics like product and transaction information, average order value, ecommerce conversion rate, and other basic data.

 - Enhanced ecommerce, where you get all the standard features plus more advanced information such as seeing when customers add items to their cars, seeing when they start the checkout process, and building more advanced funnel visualizations.

 If you have a proper enhanced ecommerce setup, you can see really cool horizontal funnels:

 With a proper enhanced ecommerce setup, you can also get super granular product performance data:

 Google analytics can also track average quantity and number of unique purchases

 Covering all of Google Analytics for ecommerce would require a book, so I’ll stop here.
 But basically, know that you can learn about just anything you want with the right Google Analytics implementation.

 The only thing GA has trouble helping you with is qualitative insights.
 But for that, we can utilize customer surveys...